 After oral administration, about 81% of the dose is slowly excreted in the urine as inactive metabolites.
 Fingolimod and fingolimod-phosphate are not excreted intact in urine but are the major components in the feces with amounts of each representing less than 2.5% of the dose.

 In patients with severe renal impairment, fingolimod Cmax and AUC are increased by 32% and 43%, respectively, and fingolimod-phosphate Cmax and AUC are increased by 25% and 14%, respectively, with no change in apparent elimination half-life.
 Based on these findings, the Gilenya 0.5 mg dose is appropriate for use in patients with renal impairment.
-The systemic exposure of two metabolites (M2 and M3) is increased by 3- and 13-fold, respectively.
+The systemic exposure of 2 metabolites (M2 and M3) is increased by 3- and 13-fold, respectively.
 The toxicity of these metabolites has not been fully characterized.

 A study in patients with mild or moderate renal impairment has not been conducted.

 In subjects with mild, moderate, or severe hepatic impairment, no change in fingolimod Cmax was observed, but fingolimod AUC was increased respectively by 12%, 44%, and 103%.
 In patients with severe hepatic impairment, fingolimod-phosphate Cmax was decreased by 22% and AUC was not substantially changed.
-The pharmacokinetics of fingolimod-phosphate were not evaluated in patients with mild or moderate hepatic impairment.
+The pharmacokinetics of fingolimod-phosphate was not evaluated in patients with mild or moderate hepatic impairment.
 The apparent elimination half-life of fingolimod is unchanged in subjects with mild hepatic impairment, but is prolonged by about 50% in patients with moderate or severe hepatic impairment.

 No dose adjustment is needed in patients with mild or moderate hepatic impairment.